eupnea-project/eupnea-utils/README.md

 Kernel manage script.
 Has the following features:

-* Update current kernel to latest version.
+* Update current kernel to the latest version.
 Automatically triggered by eupnea-update every 24 hours.
 * Switch to a different kernel type
 * Backup current kernel
 * Restore backed up kernel